-At the end of 2021, iFarm began constructing a small laboratory on behalf of microfluidics cosmetics start-up, Capsum.
-Situated within the company's existing Research & Development site at its Marseille plant, the mini-laboratory will enable Capsum to cultivate their own high-quality ingredients for new cosmetic formulas.
+In July 2022 iFarm completed the construction of a small laboratory on behalf of microfluidic cosmetics startup Capsum.
+Located within the company's existing R&D center at the Marseille plant, the mini-lab allows Capsum to grow its own high-quality ingredients for new cosmetic formulas.

-Using iFarm technologies, Capsum will grow a range of crops, including microgreens and flowers, and create and test their own plant varieties based on iFarm plant growth recipes. iFarm Growtune
+Using iFarm technologies, Capsum grows a range of crops, including microgreens and flowers, and creates and tests their own plant varieties based on iFarm plant growth recipes. iFarm Growtune

-software will be used to manage the scientific mini-farm, giving Capsum the requisite tools and data to optimise plant growth and maximise yields.
+software is used to manage the scientific mini-farm, giving Capsum the requisite tools and data to optimise plant growth and maximise yields.

-The mini-laboratory will consist of four rooms: an engineering room where the automation control system will be located and three additional growing rooms with experimental racks.
-This set-up will allow Capsum to conduct experiments, test new plant varieties and streamline its supply chain with pesticide-free cosmetics ingredients being grown on site.
+The mini-laboratory consists of four rooms: an engineering room where the automation control system is located and three additional growing rooms with experimental racks.
+This set-up allows Capsum to conduct experiments, test new plant varieties and streamline its supply chain with pesticide-free cosmetics ingredients being grown on site.